At a glance

 - Shoot RAW if possible.

-- Consider exposure compensation and bracketing for safety.
+- Use exposure compensation or bracketing when needed.

 Horizon management